 A large portion of the buildings in Chinatown have been owned for generations by associations comprised of Chinese businesspeople or families.
 Therefore, selling or renovating buildings can be challenging, since it requires locating and achieving consensus among a large group of people.

 Because of this, Chinatown has largely resisted the modernization and expansion that has infiltrated surrounding neighborhoods.
 However, developers have succeeded in constructing a few new condominium buildings and hotels on the fringes of the neighborhood.

-Those from outside the Chinese community often face challenges when renting in the area, as many of the locals prefer to rent to friends, relatives or others within their network.
-We have the inside track to find commercial office space for rent in the area and will guide you through the process of locating commercial office space in Chinatown and negotiating attractive lease terms.
+Those from outside the Chinese community can face challenges when renting Chinatown office space, since many of the locals prefer to rent to friends, relatives or others within their network.
+We have the inside track to find space for rent in this area and will guide you through the process of locating commercial office space in Chinatown and negotiating attractive lease terms.